BankIowa offices will be closed on Monday, October 10th in observation of Indigenous Peoples Day.

 In December of 1997 the Benton County Savings Bank in Norway, Iowa was purchased to facilitate expansion into Benton and Linn counties.

 In June of 1998, Farmers State Savings Bank changed its name to BankIowa.
 The name change was a strategic decision to eliminate identity and marketing confusion with other "Farmers Banks" throughout Iowa.

 BankIowa's first Cedar Rapids location was constructed in the spring of 1999 and a second facility followed in August of 2001.

-BankIowa currently has facilities in Cedar Falls, Cedar Rapids, Independence, Jesup, Lamont, Waterloo, and Norway.
+BankIowa currently has facilities in Cedar Falls, Cedar Rapids, Independence, Jesup, Lamont, Marion, Norway, Rowley, and Waterloo.

 For over 100 years, BankIowa has provided its customers quality financial products and services and has proudly remained an independent and locally owned institution.